 - Ask Questions

 - Uncovering the Needs of your Potential Customer or Client

 Setting Goals: to understand whether you are succeeding in sales, you need to set measurable goals.
 Setting goals help to focus your efforts and provide motivation.
 Goals also help to evaluate your performance.

 Knowing Your Customer Persona: Customer personas describe what your typical customer may look like, including what they value and what motivates them.
 Understanding the DISC profile of your customer is an effective way to help understand your customer's persona.

 Listening: Leave your agenda at the door and be prepared to actively listen to the customer to overcome objections and answer any questions.
-Actively listening to your customer will help you identify their needs and pain points, allowing you to form the perfect pitch.
+Practising active listening techniques with your customer will help you identify their needs and pain points, allowing you to form the perfect pitch.